alexander-e-andrews/Go-template-precompile/readme.md

 To Run: pretemplate.exe "pagesToFillFolder" "TemplateToFillWith" "FolderToOutputTo"

+Optional 4th and 5th arguments used to change left and right delimiters.

+Make sure that these delimiters are not subsets of the expected delimiters by your applications template, otherwise you will get an unexpected token error

 The directory structure beyond the fillPages will be respected when put into the output folder